burlesonbiblechurch/bbcyouth/index.md

     relationships with students and through those relationships to help the students believe in and walk with Christ.</p>

-    <p>We do this through Sunday school, Thursday night bible study, and fun events that provide
+    <p>We do this through Sunday school, Sunday night bible study, and fun events that provide
     opportunities to engage relationally with students, through which we teach God’s Word.</p>

     <h3>Who is it for?</h3>